Bicentennial Peru: History

-The president and first spokesperson Jorge Marticorena, the parliamentarian behind the creation of the group, decides to resign from the group of Free Peru as of 26 May 2022, when the Congress of the Republic approves the non-confidence motion of Minister Betssy Chávez.
+The president and first spokesperson, Jorge Marticorena, the parliamentarian behind the creation of the group, decided to resign from the group of Free Peru as of 26 May 2022, when the Congress of the Republic approved the non-confidence motion of Minister Betssy Chávez.

 Due to the governmental crisis of May 2022, and the wave of resignations and the different lines within the group of Free Peru (the creation of the BECN group), the three congressmen Jorge Coayla, Elías Varas and Víctor Cutipa also decide to leave Free Peru.

 On 8 May, the parliamentarian José María Balcazar also announces his resignation from the parliamentary group of Free Peru.

 On the same day, the five congressmen who resigned due to the evolution of the government and the lines within Free Peru, announced the creation of a new parliamentary group.

 Two spokespersons for the group are appointed, Víctor Cutipa and Elías Varas.